ZornsLemma/my-price-log/documentation/technical-notes.md

 Box with high Z-order: This visually ensures our fake dialog's stuff is "on top", but (as with Popup) in ways I don't fully understand, you need to stop touch input sometimes going to the screen underneath and without the separate context (?) created by Popup, the touch input hacks become less reliable.
 I never actually saw a problem caused by touch input going to the lower screen, but that's not to say it could never happen.
 (The other miscellaneous Dialog-emulating hacks required by Popup are also required here.)

 Using an actual full-screen activity which is navigated to and has a full-fledged non-dialog status avoids nearly all of this.
 Because it *is* a full-fledged screen, there's no "hidden" stuff which could somehow steal touch input or whatever, focus navigation of the contents "just works", the on-screen keyboard "just works" (once you make the appropriate tweaks to AndroidManifest.xml required to make this work anywhere).

+Grok suggested that I should wrap a Box with:
+    Modifier.semantics {
+        role = Role.Dialog // Marks this as a dialog for TalkBack contentDescription = "Full-screen dialog for [task, e.g., entering details]" // Optional: describe purpose liveRegion = LiveRegionMode.Polite // Announce when dialog opens }
+around the Scaffold on my fake full-screen dialogs for the benefit of screen reader users, but I got conflicting advice when I attempted to follow this up so I haven't implemented anything like this yet.
+Even if this is a good idea, I'd rather not introduce a Box if I could just put this modifier directly on the Scaffold instead.

 ## Configuration changes